warbacon/lyn/README.md

-# Lyn ☁️
+# ☁️ Lyn

 > [!IMPORTANT]
 > Work in progress!

-Lyn is a minimal, fast, and cross-platform web server for serving static files and browsing directories, inspired by Python's `http.server`.
+Lyn is a simple and fast HTTP file server, inspired by Python's `http.server`.

 ## 🚀 Usage